e1miran/Now-Playing-Serato/docs/recognition/acoustidmb.rst

 #.
 If you would like the data fetched to include artist website data, then select `Ask MusicBrainz for artist's websites` and which types of websites you would like included.
 #.
 Click `Save`

+The 'Use MusicBrainz when all else fails' button will attempt to try and figure out extra data based primarily on the artist and title information.
+Accuracy is not guaranteed, but in some use cases it may be enough to get extra information such that `Artist Extras <../extras/>`_ work without having to use AcoustID.

 AcoustID Instructions
 ---------------------